sammytesfai/Multi-Chain-Data-Verification-with-ZKP/modified-test-net/README.md

 The `setOrgEnv.sh` script can be used to set up the environment variables for the organizations, this will help to be able to use the `peer` commands directly.

-First, ensure that the peer binaries are on your path, and the Fabric Config path is set assuming that you're in the `test-network` directory.
+First, ensure that the peer binaries are on your path, and the Fabric Config path is set assuming that you're in the `modified-test-net` directory.

 ```bash
  export PATH=$PATH:$(realpath ../bin)